 Assistant Professor: Chan Lü

-Our Department equips students with language proficiency as it introduces them to the multicultural nature and historical evolution of literary and other texts in the target languages.
-Our courses provide opportunities to comprehend, interpret, and practice linguistic skills through oral and written exercises and assignments.
+The Department equips students with language proficiency as it introduces them to the multicultural nature and historical evolution of literary and other texts in the target languages.
+Offered courses provide opportunities to comprehend, interpret, and practice linguistic skills through oral and written exercises and assignments.
 Through a judicious selection of required courses and electives that include literature, history, and the arts, students acquire an increasing commitment to the mission of the University.
-We thrive to provide tools to foster transcultural understanding as the basis for mutual respect, global harmony and social justice.
+The Department thrives to provide tools to foster transcultural understanding as the basis for mutual respect, global harmony and social justice.

 Major and Minor Requirements

-Students can declare a major in French/Francophone Studies, Modern Languages, or Spanish, or a minor in Chinese, French/Francophone Studies, German, Italian, or Spanish, at entry to the University, through the Office of Admission.
+Students can declare a major in French, Modern Languages, or Spanish, or a minor in Chinese, French, German, Italian, or Spanish, at entry to the University, through the Office of Admission.
 Students wishing to declare a major/minor in the Department of Modern Languages and Literatures after admission to LMU must meet with a professor from that particular program.
 A Change of Program form will be signed by the chairperson, provided that the student has a minimum LMU GPA of 2.0 (C).

-The department offers lower division language courses (100-200 level) in Chinese, Japanese, and Filipino which satisfy the language requirements for the Asian and Pacific Studies major and minor.
+The Department offers lower division language courses (1000-2000 level) in Chinese, Japanese, and Filipino which satisfy the language requirements for the Asian and Pacific Studies major and minor.

 Language Placement Exam

-The online LMU Placement Exam measures your language skills in Chinese, French, German, or Spanish so that you may be placed in the appropriate level of coursework in the Department of Modern Languages and Literatures.
+The online LMU Placement Exam measures student language skills in Chinese, French, German, or Spanish (by professor evaluation for Italian and Japanese) so that (s)he may be placed in the appropriate level of coursework in the Department of Modern Languages and Literatures.

-Your score is used for language placement advising purposes and does not become part of your permanent record.
+The score is used for language placement advising purposes only.

 When do I need to take a foreign language exam?